So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

 5. Steigenberger Hotel Herrenhof*

-That same end of Herrengasse links to the central pedestrianised streets with their luxury brands and historical architecture.
+That end of Herrengasse also links to the central pedestrianised streets with their luxury brands and historical architecture.
 These connect all the way down to Stephansdom cathedral (and another market!).
 Hard to get more central, frankly.

 (Your next door neighbour: the Schottenkirche)